toss/es-git/docs/reference/classes/Repository.md

 Lookup a reference to one of the objects in a repository.

-Returns `null` if it does not exist
+If it does not exist, returns `null`.

 #### Parameters